There are several reasons why you might need to extend your fence post but the most common is wanting more privacy or security with a taller fence.

 Metal Fence Post Extender

-They may be called heavy duty tie plate or mending plate or tie strap but it’s essentially a wide piece of thick metal that goes across both front and back sides of the posts to reinforce the joint and transfer tension loads.
+The metal post extender may be called “heavy duty tie plate” or “mending plate” or “tie strap” but it’s essentially a wide piece of thick metal that goes across both front and back sides of the posts to reinforce the joint and transfer tension loads.

-This one from Simpson is 12 gauge which is thicker than the ones you find at the local lumber store that are 20 gauge.
+This metal plate from Simpson is 12 gauge which is thicker than the ones you find at the local lumber store that are 20 gauge.
 The lower the number, the thicker the gauge of metal for future reference.

 I also like that it is 16” long which allows 8” on each post to help transfer the load.
 I would install this strap with structural connectors rather than regular nails or screws to give it more support.